nodesense/react-workshop/README.md

 For redux,

-> npm install redux redux-thunk --save
+> npm install redux react-redux redux-thunk --save

 For RxJS,